orientechnologies/orientdb-labs/Security-OrientDB-New-Security-Features.md

 ## LDAP Import ##
-Another often-requested feature, importing of LDAP users, is now available as part of the Enterprise Edition of OrientDB.
+Another often-requested feature, importing of LDAP users, is now available as part of OrientDB.
 Each database can be configured to import from multiple LDAP domains, each domain may specify multiple LDAP servers, and the users and their corresponding roles can be specified per-domain using a standard LDAP filter.

 The [security configuration](Security-Config.md) page explains in great details all the options for the default LDAP importer.

 ## Auditing/Syslog ##
-Enhancements to the Enterprise auditing component have also been made.
+Enhancements to the auditing component have also been made.
 The audit log now supports monitoring of a class being created and dropped as well as when distributed nodes join and leave the cluster.
 Additionally, for operating systems that support *syslog*, a new *syslog* component, `ODefaultSyslog`, has been added for recording auditing events.

 See the [security configuration](Security-Config.md) page for details on auditing properties.